LAL-project/small-tests/instructions/compilation-tests-windows.md

 	$ git clone git@github.com:LAL-project/small-tests
 	$ cd small-tests

 And choose the branch of the tests you want to run.
-In this branch (`main`) we should use
+In this branch (`23.01`) we should use

-	$ git checkout main
+	$ git checkout 23.01

 ## Compile the tests